keymastervn/keymaster/Presentations/20230217 - Code Review Guidelines.md

 ❌
 Backend is not ready yet so this will crash the system if you have it merged ✅
-For this release, I'd suggest you to have the backend PR merged first, then following up by this one 🌟(Better)
+For this release, I'd suggest you have the backend PR merged first, then following up by this one 🌟(Better)
 As the backend is not ready yet, how about adding a flag to control and release once it is ready?
 To me it is safer.